Jaime Gazmuri: Political career

-Christian Democratic militancy and creation of the MAPU
+PDC and MAPU

 He started in politics when he joined the Christian Democratic Party (PDC) around 1964, in a full assumption of Frei Montalva as President of the Republic.

 His figuration became notorious in 1969 when, together with other members of the community, they founded the United Popular Action Movement (MAPU), demonstrating their dissent from their former political establishment.
 In 1972, he became secretary-general of the MAPU and in the government of President Salvador Allende, he was a member of the National Committee of the ruling Popular Unity (UP) coalition, until 1973.

 Military dictatorship and exile

 After the coup of September 11, 1973 he led his party underground for seven years.
 Later, in 1980, he went into exile settling first in Italy, in the city of Rome, and from 1984, in Argentina, in the city of Buenos Aires.

 While he was abroad he made numerous unsuccessful attempts to enter the country until, in 1985, he returned definitively and joined the Socialist Party of Chile (PS), where he has been part of the Central Committee and, since 1990, of the Political Commission.
 Since 1997, he is a member of the FAO in Chile.